Future changes to bin collections

 Further information on exceptions, and how to apply, will be published nearer the time.

-What if I don’t have room for extra bins/containers?
+What if I don’t have room for extra bins?

-As we do currently, we will work with residents to look at alternative solutions, such as using sacks rather than bins.
+As we do currently, we will work with residents to look at alternative solutions, such as using smaller bins, or providing sacks instead.

-For clarity, the food waste caddy would be 23 litres, much smaller than a regular bin.
+For clarity, the food waste caddy will be 23 litres in size, much smaller than a regular bin.

 Further information will be published nearer the time.